S-Dey/ElementX/README.md

 # ElementX
-A Project developed in classic DOS-based Turbo C++ using the BGI Library.
+A Project developed in classic DOS-based Turbo C++ using the BGI graphics library.

 ## About